geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex8_Power_Automate_flow.md

 9. In the **Flows** window, select the **Team flows** tab.
 The flow should appear in the list of Team flows.

-10. In the **Team flows** tab, hover your mouse over the name of the flow and select the **vertical ellipses** **(More commands)** that appears to the right of the flow name.
+10. In the **Team flows** tab, hover your mouse over the name of the flow and select the **vertical ellipses (More commands)** icon that appears to the right of the flow name.
 In the menu that appears, review the options that are available.
-Select the Esc button on your keyboard to close the menu (or select anywhere on the screen).
+Select the **Esc** button on your keyboard to close the menu (or select anywhere on the screen).

 11. Leave all the tabs open in your browser for the next task.